istana/capistrano-nvm202x/README.md

-# Capistrano::rbenv
+# Capistrano::nvm202x

-This gem provides idiomatic rbenv support for Capistrano 3.x (and 3.x *only*).
+This gem provides idiomatic nvm support for Capistrano 3.x (and 3.x *only*).

 ## Please Note

-If you want to use this plugin with Cap 2.x, please use 1.x version of the gem.
+(By original maintainer) Thanks a lot to [@yyuu](https://github.com/yyuu) for merging his gem with official one.
-Source code and docs for older integration is available in [another repo](https://github.com/yyuu/capistrano-rbenv)
+And also thanks a lot to [capistrano-rbenv](https://github.com/capistrano/rbenv) for the code this repo originates from.

-Thanks a lot to [@yyuu](https://github.com/yyuu) for merging his gem with official one.
+Note: this gem is different from [capistrano-nvm](https://github.com/koenpunt/capistrano-nvm).
+This one doesn't play with `capistrano-rbenv` which was the reason to create `capistrano-nvm202x`.

 ## Installation

 Add this line to your application's Gemfile:

     gem 'capistrano', '~> 3.9'
-    gem 'capistrano-rbenv', '~> 2.2'
+    gem 'capistrano-nvm202x', '~> 2.2'

 And then execute: